Ribera, Agrigento: Monuments and places of interest

-Just outside the town, on a gorge overlooking the Verdura river is the Castello di Poggio Diana, built by Guglielmo Peralta in the 14th century.
+Just outside the town, on a gorge overlooking the Verdura river is the Castello di Poggio Diana, a military architecture built by Guglielmo Peralta in the 14th century.

 A Bronze Age necropolis (13th century BC), the Anguilla necropolis, was discovered near the town.
 It includes some 30 tombs in two types, "chamber"- or "grotto"-like; some are preceded by a corridor up to 4 m long.

 Also outside the town is the Borgo Bonsignore, a village founded under Fascism as part of the "colonization" policy that encouraged the creation of new villages; it has now grown as a summer resort.

+Culture

+Library

+The "Antonio Gramsci" Municipal Library is located on Via Don Minzoni, on the first floor.

+Schools

+The city has five elementary schools (one of which is a private school), two middle schools, and four high schools: the Experimental High School, the Professional Institute for Industry and Crafts, and two Technical, Commercial, and Surveying Institutes (one of which is a private school).

+College

+Ribera is home to the Arturo Toscanini Music Institute, equivalent to the State Music Conservatories and accredited in the system of higher artistic and musical education of the Ministry of Education, University and Research to issue Academic Diplomas equivalent to a Degree.